honest comparison

 Where the differences come from

 Glofox's product DNA was shaped pre-acquisition (2014-2022) by the fitness-vertical market in the UK and Ireland — HIIT studios, indoor cycling, group strength, with pilates and yoga as adjacent verticals.
-The product investment patterns reflect that history: capacity-aware scheduling that handles HIIT-style class structures cleanly, branded mobile apps for fitness-led studios, instructor management for group-class operations.
-Junocal's product DNA is shaped by a different vertical: pilates and yoga specifically, where the operational primitives (pick-a-spot for reformer rooms, term-based 8-week courses, conditional intake with body-part injury capture) are different from what HIIT studios need.
+The product investment patterns reflect that history: scheduling that handles HIIT-style class structures cleanly, branded mobile apps for fitness-led studios, instructor management for group-class operations.
+Junocal's product DNA is shaped by a different vertical: pilates and yoga specifically, where the day-to-day tools (pick-a-spot for reformer rooms, term-based 8-week courses, conditional intake that captures injuries by body part) are different from what HIIT studios need.
 The structural difference: Glofox is fitness-led, Junocal is pilates-and-yoga-led.
 Since the ABC Fitness acquisition in August 2022, Glofox's product investment has gone into deeper integration with the broader ABC ecosystem (ClubReady, ABC Trainerize, etc.) rather than into pilates-and-yoga-specific feature depth — that's the natural product direction for an ABC-owned platform, and it widens the gap relative to a pilates-and-yoga vertical specialist like Junocal.
 The economic shift since acquisition is also operationally significant: longer contracts (annual auto-renewal standard on most tiers), renewal-time pricing increases typical of PE-backed platforms, and bundled payment processing with markup over direct Stripe rates.

 Where Junocal is better